 Another way to keep your cat safe around a pool is to encourage their swimming instincts.
 Never force a cat to swim against their will, as that will be stressful.
 If you convince your cat that water can be fun, however, they will be safer.

 Never dump a cat in a body of water and let instinct take over.
 This will frighten the life out of your poor feline.
 If you don’t have a pool but live near a lake, consider using hydrotherapy.
-Wag Walking explain why this is a good idea, and it could be recreational too.
+Wag Walking explains why this is a good idea, and it could be recreational too.

 If you have a pool, you can use this to teach your cat to swim.
 Here’s some advice on this: